bugy/incremaven/README.md

 * Build a project even if it's not a child module of the root project (maven doesn't allow it by default)
 * Don't allow maven to replace your built artifacts in your local repository from remote repository
 * Rebuild reverted project, if it was already built with some modifications
+* Quite build mode for local rebuilding (no tons of maven logs)

 ## How it works
 The functionality of the script is based on the maven feature to build only specified projects (with -pl parameter).
 And the main work of the script is to prepare such list in the best way and build only really needed modules.